 Gaze upon your child often.
-Reflect on the miracle of creation of which you have been a part.
+Reflect on the miracle of creation.
 A 'sense of the sacred' is fundamental to opening ourselves to the presence and action of God.

 2. Pray with water

 Invite the family to gather around as the baby is being bathed.
 Say a simple prayer together and talk about how water is a symbol of cleansing and new life.
 At the baptism the Church will use water to signify the child's immersion in the death and resurrection of Christ, and life in his Spirit.